 The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
 The Exchange does not believe that the proposed rule change will impose any burden on intramarket competition that is not necessary or appropriate in furtherance of the purposes of the Act because all Users may trade in any exclusively listed option series that opens subject to the proposed forced opening process.
-The proposed forced opening process for exclusively listed option series is also substantially similar to the current forced opening process for equity and ETP option series, with the exception that, (i) there is no ABBO for exclusively listed option series, and thus, is not a step in the forced opening process for the exclusively listed option series and (ii) a Composite Market is not required for exclusively options, as described above.
+The proposed forced opening process for exclusively listed option series is also substantially similar to the current forced opening process for equity and ETP option series, with the exception that, (i) there is no ABBO for exclusively listed option series, and thus, is not a step in the forced opening process for the exclusively listed option series; (ii) exclusively listed options shall also require that there are no non-M Capacity orders crossed; and (iii) a Composite Market is not required for exclusively listed options, as described above.

 Additionally, all Users will have the opportunity to instruct the System to cancel its market orders or all open orders in the event of a forced or otherwise manual opening.
 Cancellation of some or all of a User's orders in the event of such an opening would be voluntary and completely within the User's discretion.